solana-foundation/developer-content/content/courses/native-onchain-development/cross-program-invocations.md

 - `program_id` - The public key of the program you're invoking.
 - `account` - A list of account metadata as a vector.
 Include every account the invoked program will read or write.
-- `data` - A byte buffer representing the data passed to the callee program as a vector.
+- `data` - A byte buffer representing the data passed to the invoked program as a vector.

 The `Instruction` struct has the following definition: